Ice wine: Cryoextraction

-In Austria, Germany, the US, and Canada, the grapes must freeze naturally to be called ice wine.
-In other countries, some winemakers use cryoextraction (mechanical freezing) to simulate the effect of a frost and typically do not leave the grapes to hang for extended periods as is done with natural ice wines.
+In Austria, Germany, the US, and Canada, the grapes must freeze naturally to be called icewine.
+In other countries, some winemakers use cryoextraction (mechanical freezing) to simulate the effect of a frost and typically do not leave the grapes to hang for extended periods as is done with natural icewines.

 Cryoextraction is the process by which grapes are frozen with refrigeration and pressed.
 Winemakers subject grapes to temperatures around 20 degrees Fahrenheit (or −7 degrees Celsius), and press them while still frozen.
 Ice crystals remain in the press, while concentrated juice flows out.
 The resulting wine resembles ice wine.
 The process of freeze distillation is similar in its concentrating effects, although it occurs after fermentation.

 These non-traditional wines are sometimes referred to as "icebox wines".
+This may be in reaction to restrictions on using the term "ice wine", such as was ruled in the United States of America in 2002.
 An example is Bonny Doon's Vin de Glacière or King Estate's Vin Glace (made from Oregon Pinot gris grapes).
 German wine law entirely bans post-harvest freezing methods, even if not labeled "Eiswein".

 Grape varieties

-Typical grapes used for ice wine production are Riesling, considered to be the noblest variety by German winemakers; Vidal, highly popular in Ontario, Canada; and the red grape Cabernet Franc.
-Many vintners, especially from the New World, are experimenting with making ice wine from other varieties: whites such as Seyval blanc, Chardonnay, Kerner, Gewürztraminer, Muscat Ottonel, Chenin blanc, Pinot blanc, and Ehrenfelser, or reds such as Merlot, Pinot noir, and even Cabernet Sauvignon.
-Pillitteri Estates Winery from the Niagara-on-the-Lake region of Ontario claim to be the first winery in the world producing Shiraz (Syrah) ice wine with the 2004 vintage, Semillion, and Sangiovese in 2007.
+Typical grapes used for icewine production are Riesling, considered to be the noblest variety by German winemakers; Vidal, highly popular in Ontario, Canada; and the red grape Cabernet Franc.
+Many vintners, especially from the New World, are experimenting with making icewine from other varieties: whites such as Seyval blanc, Chardonnay, Kerner, Gewürztraminer, Muscat Ottonel, Chenin blanc, Pinot blanc, and Ehrenfelser, or reds such as Merlot, Pinot noir, and even Cabernet Sauvignon.
+Pillitteri Estates Winery from the Niagara-on-the-Lake region of Ontario claim to be the first winery in the world producing Shiraz (Syrah) icewine with the 2004 vintage, Semillion, and Sangiovese in 2007.

-Ice wines from white varieties tend to be pale yellow or light gold in color when they are young and can maderise (acquiring a deep amber-golden color) as they age.
+Icewines from white varieties tend to be pale yellow or light gold in color when they are young and can maderise (acquiring a deep amber-golden color) as they age.
 The red varieties tend to have a light burgundy or even pink color like that of rosé wines, since the steeping of the skins in the pressed liquid typically used in red wine making is obviously not possible in ice wine production.